fhgomes/fhgomes/entrevistas/technical-interview-template.md

 - What are you looking for recently in terms of new knowledge?
 Books?
 Courses?
 - In your opinion, how could you build the ideal/perfect project?
   - You are the owner, you have time and money
-  - architecture, technologies, databases, approaches
+  - Architecture, technologies, databases, approaches

 ## Version and contribution